jullienl/HPE-Compute-Ops-Management/PowerShell/Onboarding/README.md

 - **Setting up DNS**: To ensure iLO can reach the cloud platform
 - **Setting up NTP**: To ensure the date and time of iLO are correct, crucial for securing the mutual TLS (mTLS) connections between COM and iLO.
-- **Updating iLO firmware**: To meet the COM minimum iLO firmware requirement to support adding servers with a COM activation key (iLO5 3.09 or later, or iLO6 1.64 or later).
+- **Updating iLO firmware**: To meet the COM minimum iLO firmware requirement to support adding servers with a COM activation key (iLO5 3.09 or later, iLO6 1.64 or later, or iLO7 1.12.00 or later).

 This script is designed to be idempotent, meaning you can safely run it multiple times without causing issues or duplicating actions.
 Here’s how it works: